God & Country: Release

 God & Country was shown at a private screening organized by the Baptist Joint Committee for Religious Liberty at the United States Capitol Visitor Center on January 11, 2024, followed by its world premiere at the 39th Santa Barbara International Film Festival on February 10, and its theatrical release on February 16.

 Reception

+Box office

+The film opened on the weekend of February 16, 2024, in 85 theaters and brought in $38,415 over an extended four-day weekend.
+It grossed a total of $108,385.

+Critical response

 Frank Scheck of The Hollywood Reporter wrote, "It's not surprising that Dan Partland's documentary about the increasing influence of Christian Nationalism begins and ends with footage from Jan.
 6., 2021.
 Christian Nationalists were among the principal organizers of the insurrection that occurred that day, which featured a trespasser carrying a Christian flag onto the Senate floor.
 God & Country, which counts Rob Reiner among its producers, delivers a bracing primer on the rise of this political movement that should thoroughly scare the large majority of American adults who don't embrace it."

-The film opened on the weekend of February 16, 2024, in 85 theaters and brought in $38,415 over an extended four-day weekend.